rclone/rclone/docs/content/overview.md

 ### EmptyDir ###

 The remote supports empty directories.
 See [Limitations](/bugs/#limitations) for details.
-Most Object/Bucket based remotes do not support this.
+Most Object/Bucket-based remotes do not support this.